NFL suspends Seahawks WR Josh Gordon indefinitely

 RENTON, Wash.
-(AP)The troubles that have followed Josh Gordon throughout his career continued Monday as the Seahawks wide receiver was suspended indefinitely by the NFL for violating league policies on performance enhancers and substances of abuse.
+(AP)The troubles that have followed Josh Gordon throughout his career continued Monday as the Seahawks wide receiver was suspended indefinitely by the NFL for violating the league’s drug policy again.

+Gordon tested positive for performance-enhancing drugs and ”substances of abuse,” the league said in a statement.

 Gordon was reinstated by the NFL in August after having been suspended indefinitely in December 2018, missing the final three games of last season for violations of the league’s substance abuse policy.